Chantal Goya

 Chantal de Guerre ([ʃɑ̃tal də ɡɛʁ]; born 10 June 1942), known as Chantal Goya ([ɡɔja]), is a French singer and actress.

-Goya started her career as a yé-yé girl, singing a catchy mid-1960s hybrid of girl-group pop and French chanson.
+Goya started her career as a yé-yé singer, singing a mid-1960s hybrid of girl-group pop and French chanson.
 She also enjoyed a career as a French New Wave actress; she had a starring role as Madeleine in the 1966 Jean-Luc Godard film Masculin, féminin and in Jean-Daniel Pollet's L'amour c'est gai, l'amour c'est triste (Love is joy, love is sad).

 Since 1975, she has become mostly known as a singer for children.
-Together with her husband, songwriter and composer Jean-Jacques Debout, and with a talented team of designers and costume people, she does shows for and with children.
+Together with her husband, songwriter and composer Jean-Jacques Debout, and with a team of designers and costume people, she does shows for and with children.
 The main themes are dreams and traveling.
-Her usual character is Marie-Rose, a mix between a maid and an older sister (reminiscent of Julie Andrews in both The Sound of Music and Mary Poppins).
+Her usual character is called Marie-Rose.